zapier/zapier-platform-cli/README.md

 Lastly, you need to set `canPaginate` to `true` in your polling definition (per the [schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#basicpollingoperationschema)).

 <a id="dedup"></a>

-*Q: How does deduplication work?*
+### How does deduplication work?

-A: Each time a polling Zap runs, Zapier needs to decide which of the items in the response should trigger the zap.
+Each time a polling Zap runs, Zapier needs to decide which of the items in the response should trigger the zap.
 To do this, we compare the `id`s to all those we've seen before, trigger on new objects, and update the list of seen `id`s.
 When a Zap is turned on, we initialize the list of seen `id`s with a single poll.
 When it's turned off, we clear that list.
 For this reason, it's important that calls to a polling endpoint always return the newest items.

 For example, the initial poll returns objects 4, 5, and 6 (where a higher `id` is newer).
 If a later poll increases the limit and returns objects 1-6, then 1, 2, and 3 will be (incorrectly) treated like new objects.

 There's a more in-depth explanation [here](https://zapier.com/developer/documentation/v2/deduplication/).

-*Q: Why are my triggers complaining if I don't provide an explicit `id` field?
-I didn't have to do that in the Web Builder!*
+### Why are my triggers complaining if I don't provide an explicit `id` field?
+I didn't have to do that in the Web Builder!

-A: For deduplication to work, we need to be able to identify and use a unique field.
+For deduplication to work, we need to be able to identify and use a unique field.
 For WB apps, we guessed if `id` wasn't present.
 In order to ensure we don't guess wrong, we now require that the developers send us an `id` field.
 If your objects have a differently-named unique field, feel free to adapt this snippet and ensure this test passes:

 ```js
 // ...